LolSayna/CIARC/README.md

 The rift-console can be deployed as a docker container.
 Use the `docker-compose up --build -d` command to start it.
 Or refer to `make docker-compose-up` in the Makefile.
+To use the Image Processing, make sure an `.ssh/config` for the entry `console` exists.

 Inside `poetry shell` run `make myps` to check for type errors or run `make lint` to check linting before commiting.
+Use `poetry add NAME` to add librarys.

 ## Usage